-Join Elmo, Cookie Monster, Zoe, Rosita and Grover as they learn the meaning of Christmas during this tadpole-friendly show in Sesame Street Safari of Fun.
+Join Elmo, Cookie Monster, Zoe, Grover and Rosita as they learn the meaning of Christmas during this tadpole-friendly show in Sesame Street Safari of Fun.
 The Sesame Street gang gets all of the tadpoles — and tadpoles at heart — into the Christmas spirit as they each share their own Christmas wishes.
-Cookie Monster stars in his “All I Want for Christmas is You” solo … which to no one’s surprise, “you” really means cookies, and Rosita teaches the crowd how to sing “Jingle Bells” in Spanish.
-The show concludes with Elmo and friends singing “We Wish You a Merry Christmas,” which made for a fitting finale!
-The characters remain on the stage after the show for a brief photo-op.
+Cookie Monster stars in his "All I Want for Christmas is You" solo … which to no one’s surprise, "you" really means cookies, and Rosita teaches the crowd how to sing "Jingle Bells" in Spanish.
+The show concludes with Elmo and friends singing "We Wish You a Merry Christmas," which makes for a fitting finale!

-We suggest catching the first show of the day (either 1 p.m. or 1:30 p.m., depending on the day), so you have more time in the evening to explore the Christmas lights and catch the other shows.
+We suggest catching the first show of the day at 12:30 p.m., so you have more time in the evening to explore the Christmas lights and catch the other shows.
 This is another show we recommend arriving about 30 minutes beforehand.

 End the night with a bang (literally) as you watch colorful fireworks burst into the sky during this new pyrotechnic display, which is synced with everyone’s favorite Christmas songs and holiday tunes.
-This was our first time watching a full-length fireworks show since any of the theme parks have opened, so we were soooo hoppin’ excited to watch the bursts of color explode in the night sky.
 Plus, Iron Gwazi is lit up in red and green, adding a jolly backdrop if you’re viewing the fireworks from the Festival Field.
 When we went both this year and last year, though, the winds were too high to view the show from the Festival Field.
 The best place to go if that happens is right next to the Coke Canopy and, yes, the show's music is still played over the speakers.

 Wander in awe of the millions of dazzling Christmas lights displayed throughout all corners of the 335-acre park.
-From the entrance’s festive projections to animal-shaped light sculptures, there are plenty of opportunities for merriment and photos.
+From the entrance’s festive projections to adorable waddles of light-up penguins, there are plenty of opportunities for merriment and photos.